bloodyKnuckles/shave-template/README.md

 portion of the provided template, such as a list item or a table row.
 It will then use it as a sub-template to be duplicated and  populated with dynamic data for each member of an array.

+This module returns a virtual-dom object useful for DOM-diffing.

 ### license

 MIT